 Skip to main contentSkip to navigation

 The Maxio MAP1602 is a DRAM-less Gen4 NVMe controller frequently paired with YMTC 232-layer TLC at 2400 MT/s.
 When the FTL corrupts, the drive drops its consumer branding and presents its raw silicon identifier MAP1602 in the BIOS.
 The controller operates near its thermal throttling limit (86-93°C), frequently resulting in physical controller IC burnout requiring board-level microsoldering.
-PC-3000 SSD access for this controller is limited.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Author01/10